-MCA has issued Ind AS 116 Leases on 30 March, 2019 effective from annual periods beginning on or after April 01, 2019, Ind AS 116 will supersede the existing Ind AS 17 The new standard requires lessees to recognize most leases on their balance sheets.
-Lessees will have a single accounting model for all leases, with two exemptions (low
+MCA has issued Ind AS 116 Leases on 30 March, 2019 effective from annual periods beginning on or after April 01, 2019.
+Ind AS 116 will supersede the existing Ind AS 17.
+The new standard requires lessees to recognize most leases on their balance sheets.
+Lessees will have a single accounting model for all leases, with two exemptions (low value assets and short term leases).
+Lessor accounting is substantially unchanged as compared to existing Lease Standard Ind AS 17.
+There will be additional disclosure requirements.
+Either a so called full retrospective application or a modified retrospective application is required for annual periods beginning on or after April 1, 2019.

 Companies (Indian Accounting Standards) Second Amendment Rules, 2019 notified on 30 March 2019 brings the following amendments to Ind AS.
-The amendi are effective from accounting periods beginning on or after 1 April 2019
+The amendments are effective from accounting periods beginning on or after 1 April 2019.